ms-iot/iot-utilities/AthensDependencyCheck/README.md

 ###AthensDependencyCheck

-This tool assists you with the migration of your current Win32 applications and DLLs to Windows "Athens".
+Are the APIs that your current Win32 application or library depend on available in Windows "Athens"?
+If not, are there equivalent APIs you can use?
+This tool can answer these questions for you and assist you in migrating your current Win32 applications and libraries to Windows "Athens".

-##Usage
+####Usage

+You can find `AthensDependencyCheck.exe` under `C:\Program Files (x86)\Microsoft IoT`.
+It is installed by running WindowsDeveloperProgramforIoT.msi (which can be found in the download location where you downloaded this documentation).

-The tool can be run by running `AthensDependencyCheck.exe <path> [-os]`.
-The `path` is the path to the directory of where your exe and dll files are located.
-By default, the app validates them against the Windows UAP platform, but if you are not looking to use UAP include the `-os` argument.
+You can use the tool by running `C:\Program Files (x86)\Microsoft IoT\AthensDependencyCheck.exe <path> [-os]`.

+*  `<path>` should provide the path to the directory of where your exe and/or dll files are located.

-##Output
+*  `-os` should be specified if you are not planning to use UAP.
+By default, the tool validates your binaries against the Windows UAP platform.

+        NOTE: AthensDependencyCheck.exe must be run from a Visual Studio Developer Command Prompt.

+####Output

-The results will be outputted to a file named `<input-filename>.csv` and a summary will be on the command line.
-The csv file is generated in the same directory that the binary is in (e.g if foo.exe is in `C:\`, foo.exe.csv will be there as well).
+The tool will generate a comma separated values (csv) file named `AthensDependencyCheck.csv` (or, `AthensDependencyCheckOS.csv` if -os is specified) and a summary will be on the command line.
+Open the `.csv` file in Excel to analyze the complete output.